microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/shiftsuserinfo.md

 ---
 title: shiftsUserInfo resource type
-description: A description of the user in a schedule.
+description: Represents the details of a user in a schedule.
 author: shanemalone
 ms.localizationpriority: high
 ms.prod: microsoft-teams